derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

     cover-coding-for-designers.jpg
 ```

 Now is the time to look at the anatomy of a `.css` file which, for our purpose, simply consists of one or more class definitions.
-Our `style.css` file is:
+Our `style.css` file is simply:

 ```
 .black-background {

   /* This is a CSS comment, the below property-value pair sets an element's background color to black */
-  background-color: '#000000';
+  background-color: #000000;

 }
 ```

 Each class definition is denoted by a preceding `.` so our `black-background` class becomes `.black-background` within our `.css` file.
 Then, similar to the JavaScript scope concept we visited earlier, the property-value pairs are defined between the `{` and `}` characters.
 The `{` and `}` define the scope, the space and enclosure, where one or more property-value pairs are associated with a particular class.

-Each property-value pair consists of a property name, which uses the same rules for class naming suggested above, followed by a `:` and the actual value within `'` and `'`.
-With this class and its valid property-value pairs defined, any element that has a `class` of `black-background` will get the styles applied.
+Each property-value pair consists of a property name that uses the same rules for class naming suggested above, followed by a `:` and the actual value.
+With a class and its valid property-value pairs defined, any element that has a `class` by the same name will get the styles applied.
 Pretty cool.

 Since browsers typically default the color of text to black, our applied `black-background` class makes our text blend with the black background.
 We want to see the text too so we can fix this by updating our class definition to use another common property named `color`.
 Again, we won't go over all the valid properties that are possible as you, like other coders, can reference resources.
 The takeaway is the relationship of property-value pairs within class definitions.
 Here is one approach to update our `style.css` file:

 ```
 .black-background {
-  background-color: '#000000';
+  background-color: #000000;
-  color: '#ffffff';
+  color: #ffffff;
 }
 ```